-Prince Hill House is a house with historical significance and connections.
+Prince Hill House is a house and garden with historical significance and connections.
 Prince Hill House is believed to have played host to Prince Rupert, when he fought on the side of the Royalists during the Battle of Bristol.
 It dates, in parts, from the 1640’s.
-It was considerable enlarged and remodelled in 1913 by Major General Carrington, after when ownership passed at one point to a descendent of Queen Victoria, Lady Brassey, who was also a Godchild to Winston Churchill.
+It was considerably enlarged and remodelled between 1911 and 1914 by the Peto family for Basil Peto, with the garden being designed by his brother Harold.
+Later ownership passed to a descendent and Godchild of Queen Victoria, Lady Brassey, also related to Winston Churchill.

 David & Lucy Edsell’s retirement plans started with the purchase and renovation of Prince Hill House & Cottages.
 It has been an intensive process due to the nature of this magnificent Grade II listed mansion and all it’s amazing features.
 They have literally gutted, renovated and decorated the whole house and cottages, as well as tended the garden with a lot of TLC.
 Prince Hill House is now a family home, restored to its former glory within a beautiful countryside setting which makes for a perfect place to come and stay.
 You will even be served Prince Hill House Honey made by the Bees on the estate.

 Prince Hill House accommodation provides 4 generous sized suites, The Eisenhower, The Churchill, The Sikorsky and The Aviary.
 In addition there are 2 self contained apartments, Polly’s Penthouse Suite which can accommodate up to 4 adults and 2 children and The Prince Rupert East Wing that can sleep 4 adults.
 A separate Carriage House has 4 double bedrooms which sleeps 7 or 8 people.